cogilvy/Project-1-Practice-Assessment/README.md

 4. Edit your JS file to make the app function just like the demo.
 DO NOT ALTER THE HTML OR CSS FILES!

+---

 ## Application Requirements

+1. You will need to create three functions.
+An initialize function, a render function, and a function to handle a user clicking the '=' button.

+2. As a user, when I enter two numbers (positive or negative) into the input fields and click the = button, the numbers should be added together, and the sum of the two numbers should be added to the running total at the bottom of the page.

+3. If the running total is greater than 0, there should be a '+' prefixed to the number, and they should both be green.

+4. If the running total is less than 0, there should be a '-' prefixed to the number, and they should both be red.

+5. If the user has not entered a value in both input fields, the '=' button should not work.